Bruce Weber: The Homoerotic Ideal and Its Reckoning

 The Homoerotic Frequency

-Weber is not openly gay in the sense of having made his sexuality part of his public identity.
-What he is, openly and consistently, is a photographer whose images of men are saturated with a homoerotic charge that he has never disavowed.
+Weber was not openly gay during the period that made him famous, in the sense of having made his sexuality part of his public identity.
+What he was, openly and consistently, was a photographer whose images of men were saturated with a homoerotic charge that he never disavowed.

 His men look at each other.
 They touch, casually — a hand on a shoulder, bodies close in the way that bodies are close when the people in them are comfortable with each other.
-They are photographed with the kind of care — lingering, appreciative, specific — that is the opposite of the disinterested gaze.
+They are photographed with the kind of attention — slow, appreciative, specific — that is the opposite of the disinterested gaze.
 The camera loves them.
 There is no other word for it.

 Gay men who encountered Weber's work in the 1980s — in magazines, on the sides of buildings, in the fashion photography that permeated the visual culture of that decade — experienced something specific: the recognition that someone behind the camera was looking at men the way they looked at men.
 The mainstream had, without entirely meaning to, published their gaze.

-This is not nothing.
-It is actually quite a lot.
+This was not nothing.
+It was actually quite a lot.

 The Abercrombie Era

-Weber's most culturally visible work was his long association with Abercrombie & Fitch, beginning in 1992 — work that defined the visual identity of the brand for over a decade and produced some of the most widely seen homoerotic imagery in American commercial history.
+Weber's most culturally visible work was his long association with Abercrombie & Fitch, beginning in the mid-1990s — work that defined the visual identity of the brand for over a decade and produced some of the most widely seen homoerotic imagery in American commercial history.

 The A&F Quarterly — effectively a fashion magazine cum art book that Weber art-directed — mixed editorial photography, fiction, and advertising in a format that pushed further than any mainstream retail publication had gone.
 The images were of young men, frequently shirtless, occasionally less than that, photographed with a quality of attention that the catalogue format was meant to legitimate but that was clearly something else entirely.